Killing of Jared Bridegan

 The killing of Jared Bridegan occurred on February 16, 2022, in Jacksonville Beach, Florida.
 Jared Bridegan, a 33-year-old Microsoft senior design manager, was shot and killed after he dropped off his older twins at his ex-wife's house.

 In January 2023, Henry Tenon was arrested for Bridegan's murder.
 In March 2023, a second suspect, Mario Fernandez Saldana, was arrested in Orange County, Florida.
 The grand jury indicted the suspect with charges of first-degree murder, conspiracy to commit murder, solicitation to commit a capital felony, and child abuse.
 In August 2023, a third suspect, Shanna Gardner, ex-wife of the victim and wife of the second suspect, was arrested and indicted on the same charges.

 Tenon accepted a plea deal, and was sentenced to 15 years in prison.
 The other two suspects pleaded not guilty.
-Prosecutors are seeking the death penalty against the suspects.
-The trial was original scheduled for late 2025, before being pushed to November 2026.
+The trial was originally scheduled for late 2025, before being pushed to November 2026.

 Jared Bridegan

 Jared Galen Bridegan was born on June 29, 1988, in Warrensburg, Missouri, to Gaylord and JoAnn Bridegan.
 He was raised in Jacksonville, Florida, and attended Douglas Anderson School of the Arts.
 In 2014, he graduated from Utah Valley University, with a B.S. degree in Digital Media.
 He worked in various technology and design roles, including at Clean Simple Eats, Web.com, and Microsoft.

-In April 2010, Bridegan married his first wife in Salt Lake City, Utah.
+In April 2010, Bridegan married his first wife, Shanna Gardner, in Salt Lake City, Utah.
 Bridegan and his first wife had two children together.
 In 2015, they divorced.
 Bridegan married his second wife, Kirsten, a woman from Charlotte, North Carolina, with whom he had two children.
 At that time, Bridegan was a 33-year-old man and lived in St. Augustine, Florida.